Blueshoe/website/io/content/our-services/api-development-agency.md

 :::

 <!---  What is API development and why is it important -->
-:::GlobalSectionWithImage{:image="/img/services/cloud-native.jpg" :bg="bg-bs-gray" :alt="blue shoes" :imagePosition="right" data-title="What is API development and why is it important?"}
+:::GlobalSectionWithImage{:image="/img/services/cloud-native.jpg" :bg="bg-bs-gray" :alt="What is API development and why is it important?" :imagePosition="right" data-title="What is API development and why is it important?"}
   ::::GlobalTitle{.mb-6}
   What is API development and why is it important?
   ::::